Note: This was previously named "Azure AD."

 Phone Number:

-Envoy is in the process of updating our official documentation Envoy app within the Microsoft Azure store.
-If you want Mobile phone instead of Office phones please change the following within Azure.
+Envoy is in the process of updating our official documentation Envoy app within the Microsoft Entra ID store.
+If you want Mobile phone instead of Office phones please change the following within Entra ID.

-Navigate to the Envoy Enterprise App > Provisioning > Mapping and click on Provision Azure Active Directory Users.
+Navigate to the Envoy Enterprise App > Provisioning > Mapping and click on Provision Entra Users.

 Find and delete